-The appointment is effective in July when Shinkai will replace June K. Robinson, M.D., research professor of dermatology at Northwestern University Feinberg School of Medicine, Chicago, who has held the editorship for 14 years.
+The appointment was effective July 2018 when Shinkai replaced June K. Robinson, M.D., research professor of dermatology at Northwestern University Feinberg School of Medicine, Chicago, who held the editorship for 14 years.

 Shinkai specializes in medical dermatology and inpatient dermatology consults.
 An area of research interest for her is understanding the prevalence and best management of skin signs in patients with polycystic ovary syndrome (PCOS).
 She also serves as clinical dermatologist for the UCSF Multidisciplinary Clinic for PCOS.